 Unless you’ve never stepped foot on a high street before, watched television, or opened a bank account, you’ve probably heard of HSBC.

-It’s one of the world’s largest financial services organisations, serving around 38 million customers across 67 countries worldwide.
+It’s one of the world’s largest financial services organisations, serving around 38 million customers across 67 countries.

-As you would expect from a company of its size and stature, HSBC offers a full range of secure card payment services — merchant accounts, card machine rental, an online payment gateway, they do the lot.
+As you would expect from a company of its size and stature, HSBC offers a full range of secure card payment services — merchant accounts, card machine rental, an online payment gateway.
+In other words, they do the lot.

-But how do HSBC’s merchant services compare to the competition’s, and are they right for your business?
+But how does HSBC Merchant Services compare to the competition?Are they right for you??
 Let’s take a closer look…

 |At a glance|